unixwzrd/UnicodeFix/README.md

 - **Integrated macOS Shortcut for right-click cleaning in Finder**
 - **Can be used in CI/CD - but also by normal humans, not just pipeline freaks**

 > *Fun fact*: Even Python will execute code with "curly quotes."
 Your IDE, email client, and browser all sneak these in.
-UnicodeFix hunts them down and torches them.
+UnicodeFix hunts them down and torches them, ...so your coding homework looks *lovingly hand-crafted* at 4:37 a.m., rather than LLM spawn.

+### Keep It Fresh!

+Pull requests/issues always welcome - especially if your AI friend slipped a new weird Unicode gremlin past me, I found a few more while preparing this release too...🙄

 ---